 How Much Does It Cost to Study Abroad?

-For example, Iowa State University offers a sample budget sheet for a semester abroad in Germany.
-After host institution tuition and fees, room and board, insurance, meals, airfare, books, supplies, and other potential costs and fees, the study abroad program could cost $13,580.
+For example, Iowa State University (ISU) offers a sample budget sheet for a semester abroad in Germany.
+The total—after host institution tuition and fees, room and board, insurance, airfare, books, supplies, and other costs—is estimated at $13,305.

-While every program differs in price, there may be some consistent expenses that every college student studying abroad can expect to pay.
-Understanding what those are can help you plan your study abroad budget better.
+While every program differs in price, there are some expenses every college student should expect to pay.
+Understanding what those are can help you finance your study abroad journey.